ntop/ntopng/doc/src/how_to_start/running_on_windows.rst

 Running on Windows
 ==================
-ntopng can be run either as service or as application (i.e. you can start it from :code`cmd.exe`).
+ntopng can be run either as service or as application (i.e. you can start it from :code:`cmd.exe`).
 The ntopng installer registers the service and automatically starts is as shown below.

 .. figure:: ../img/what_is_ntopng_running_on_windows.png
   :align: center